YomnaAhmed97/HackerRank/README.md

 # HackerRank
 This file for Hacker Rank's problems.
-My problems which I solved in these site.
+My problems which I solved on these site.